pdp10/notes/vim.md

 :buffers - list the current buffers
 :bn - Switch to next buffer
 :bp - Switch to previous buffer
+:bd - Close the current buffer
-:bd - Close a buffer
+:bd N - Close buffer N
+:bN - Switch to buffer N

 :sp [filename]  - Opens a new file and splits your screen horizontally to show
                   more than one buffer